-This program supports first generation students looking to gain hands-on experience in order to complement their academic coursework.
+This program supports first generation students looking to gain experience to complement their academic coursework.
 Students will be selected through an application and interview process.
 All internships must be a minimum of six weeks during the summer.
 The program awards a $2,000 scholarship to selected students.

-In collaboration with our mentorship program and campus partners, the USC Career Center would like to offer a Scholarship opportunity for those first generation students who secure unpaid summer internships.
-This initiative will support students looking to gain hands-on experience.
-Students will test drive a career field and enhance their professionalism through this career oriented activity.
+In collaboration with our First Generation Mentor Program and campus partners, we are excited to offer this scholarship opportunity for first generation students who secure unpaid summer internships.
+This initiative supports students looking to gain hands-on experience.
+Students will test drive a career field and enhance their professionalism through a career-oriented internship.

-- Currently enrolled first generation college student, enrolled in an undergraduate degree program at USC with a minimum 2.8 GPA
+- Currently enrolled first generation college student in an undergraduate degree program at USC with a minimum 2.8 GPA

-- Must work at least 6 weeks at an organization, in any field or industry
+- Must work at least six weeks at an organization, in any field or industry

 - Must have written proof of internship, including intern supervisor name/contact information

-Applications and supporting materials must be completed and submitted in connectSC, Job ID#119417, by 12:00 pm PST on April 7, 2017.
-Candidates will be notified via e-mail by April 14, 2017 if they are selected for an interview with the USC Dream Dollars Selection Committee.
+Applications and supporting materials must be completed and submitted in connectSC, Job ID #146228, by 12:00 pm PST on April 6, 2018.
+Candidates will be notified via email by April 13, 2018 if they are selected for an interview with the USC First Generation Scholarship Selection Committee.

 - Complete an Online Application Form

-- Submit Supplemental documents within connectSC, Job ID#119417
+- Submit Supplemental documents within connectSC, Job ID#146228

 - STARS Report (Available on OASIS)

-- Personal Essay: a one-page, single spaced (1 inch margins) narrative explaining your current academic program, why you are interested in the USC First Gen Scholarship, how you think this internship experience will enhance your undergraduate experience and have an impact on your future.
-(Demonstrate your financial need).
+- Personal Essay: a one-page, single spaced (one-inch margins) narrative explaining your current academic program, why you are interested in the USC First Generation Scholarship Program, and how you think this internship experience will enhance your undergraduate experience and have an impact on your future.
 Essay must be typed in no smaller than 10-point font.

-- Include a copy of your internship job description from your organization or supervisor.
+- Copy of your internship job description from your organization or supervisor

-- Submit one (1) Letter of Recommendation from a USC faculty or staff member.
+- Submit one (1) letter of recommendation from a USC faculty or staff member via email to email@example.com.
 No letters from peers or family members will be accepted.
 USC business card and/or department letterhead stationery are required.
-It is the student’s responsibility to submit this recommendation, prior to the deadline.
+It is the student’s responsibility to submit this recommendation prior to the deadline.

-Students will be selected based on their application, faculty recommendation and interview.
+Students will be selected based on their application, faculty or staff recommendation letter, and interview.
 Students are expected to demonstrate strong written and verbal communication skills.

 -Carmen; Major: Psychology; Class of 2019